Plaristote/sharepoint-ruby/README.md

 sharepoint-ruby
 ===============
-A ruby client for Sharepoint's REST API.
+A ruby gem that maps Sharepoint's REST API in a simple and accessible fashion.
-Still a work in progress.
-Currently, the API is purely read-only.
-I intent to add features to save, refresh objects, and add/remove objects from a collection.

 How to use
 ===============